 (2) Frequency of Contact With the Program

 Frequency of contact between the program or activity and LEP individuals is another factor to be weighed.
 If LEP individuals must access the recipient's program or activity on a daily basis, a recipient has greater duties than if such contact is unpredictable and infrequent.
-Recipients should take into account local or regional conditions when determining frequency of contact with the program, and should have the Start Printed Page 47543flexibility to tailor their services to those needs.
+Recipients should take into account local or regional conditions when determining frequency of contact with the program, and should have the flexibility to tailor their services to those needs.

 (3) Nature and Importance of the Program